bshap93/pinbird-flutter/README.md

-# Pinner Flutter
+# Cross-Platform Pinner App

-A new Flutter project.
+The app has been tested on iOS 15.5.
+Currently Web is not supported.
+Android is supported but may not work on all devices.

 ## Getting Started

 The Pinner is a bookmark manager that works cross-platform, made possible by Flutter.
+Inspiration came from the pinboard.io project.

 To run the app in debug mode: